nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 ## Product info

-Start by filling up general information on the *Product info* panel:
+Start by filling up general information in the *Product info* panel:

 - Enter the **Product name**.
 - Enter the product **Short description** that will be displayed in the catalog.